 Resources for Exemption from Licensure

-The Licensure Division of the University of North Carolina General Administration serves as the official state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
+The Licensure Division of the UNC System Office serves as the state entity to receive complaints concerning post-secondary institutions that are authorized to operate in North Carolina.
 If students are unable to resolve a complaint through the institution's grievance procedures, they can review the Student Complaint Policy (PDF), print out and complete the Student Complaint Form (PDF) and submit the complaint to: